 Leading From Where You Are

-We hope you are inspired by the profiles below of Latino leaders in our community.
+We hope you are inspired by the profiles below of Latine leaders in our community.

-Do you want to receive the latest Latino Leader story?
+Do you want to receive the latest Latine Leader story?

 "I firmly believe that we all have a role."

 "New Haven is a glorious city full of different communities, full of different experiences, is incredibly diverse, and I want the stages at Long Wharf Theatre to reflect that diversity."

 "We are in a time where divisiveness is very prevalent and I think the reason why is that we are not having many interactions with each other from different cultures or socio-economic backgrounds."